top of page

 California State Geoportal

-Public access to location-based government data on topics like health, land use, energy, and more, that you can explore, visualize and download.
+Access to mapped state data on topics like health, land use, energy, and more, that you can explore, visualize and download.

 SLO County Food Access & Participation Map